ericmdantas/aliv/README.md

 --port, --p                      change port
 --host, --h                      change the host name --secure, --s                    use https/wss
---cors, --c                      respond to requests with CORS headers --quiet, --q                     no logging whatsoever --noBrowser, --nb                won't open the browser automagically --only, --o                      will only watch for changes in the given path/glob/regex/array
+--cors, --c                      respond to requests with CORS headers, use true or object to override defaults --quiet, --q                     no logging whatsoever --noBrowser, --nb                won't open the browser automagically --only, --o                      will only watch for changes in the given path/glob/regex/array